symfony/symfony-docs/configuration.rst

 Using PHP ConfigBuilders
 ------------------------

-.. versionadded:: 5.3

-    The "ConfigBuilders" feature was introduced in Symfony 5.3 as an :doc:`experimental feature </contributing/code/experimental>`.

 Writing PHP config is sometimes difficult because you end up with large nested arrays and you have no autocompletion help from your favorite IDE.
 A way to address this is to use "ConfigBuilders".
 They are objects that will help you